 Job site: Mukalla

 Under the supervision of: Project Manager

 Responsible for: Reporting activities – no subordinates

 General: The PDM officer for Hadramout is in charge of guarantee proper Monitoring and Evaluation of the current intervention.
-She/He will be based in Aden, with frequent visits to Al Mokha and Dhubab and coordinate with the colleagues in charge Lahj, South Taiz and Hadramout in order to guarantee consistent and high-quality monitoring of the whole project.
+She/He will be based in Mukalla and coordinate with the colleagues in charge of Aden, Lahj, South Taiz and West Taiz in order to guarantee consistent and high-quality monitoring of the whole project.
 The officers will: carry out the Post Distribution Monitoring for Cash Based Interventions; monitor the beneficiaries’ identification and verification.

 INTERSOS is implementing a UNHCR funded project entitled: ‘Provision of life-saving protection services to IDPs and conflict affected PoCs in south Yemen’.
 The project will address some of the critical needs of IDPs and conflict-affected community in Taiz, Lahj, Aden, Hadramout as continuation and follow-up of the project carried out in 2018.